 What makes a great photo location?

 You’ve likely hired me for my natural and light-inspired look.
-It’s not just my light hand in editing that gives me my style.
-Location has a lot to do with it!
+It’s not just airy editing that gives this style, location has a lot to do with it!
 I seek out locations that are open, neutral, provide ample access to sunlight, have reflective surfaces for beautiful skin tones, and offer open shade or foliage for gentle diffused lighting.
 All of these aspects occur everywhere when you know what to look for.
 They include:

 • Most trees, but not a deep tree-line or forest